Posted 6 April 2015.

 I had the same reaction recently when I was attacked by Pamela Geller.

 Pamela Geller is an American political activist.
-She blogs, with her best known blog being “Atlas Shrugs” (an allusion to the famous novel “Atlas Shrugged” by Ayn Rand) and she also has a significant Twitter following, 59,300 at the time of writing.
+She blogs, with her best known blog being “Atlas Shrugs” [since renamed as Geller Report] (an allusion to the famous novel “Atlas Shrugged” by Ayn Rand) and she also has a significant Twitter following, 59,300 at the time of writing.
 I have seen her appear quite often on Fox News.
 (I watch Fox News from time to time for entertainment, not as a source of news!)

 Her views can reasonably be described as “Far right” and anti-Muslim.
 For example she is a supporter of the English Defence League (EDL).